vinhtrann/jekyllresume/README.md

 # Instructions
 #### Fork the repository
  1. Press the Fork button at the top right of the webpage
+     - This will create a separate version of the repository where it will have its own history
  ![image](https://user-images.githubusercontent.com/64811274/198891278-2046a31e-f5c7-4b98-9d94-521b6467e07d.png)
  2. Modify the settings as you see fit and create the new fork
  ![image](https://user-images.githubusercontent.com/64811274/198891396-a3870ab6-3034-438d-aec9-4a720fae87e5.png)
+      - You should have a new repository listed under your github account now
+      - This step relates to the concept of cataloging the difference from Etter's Book.
+By creating a repository, it creates a log of all the changes made to the resume.
+If you wanted to view the state of your resume 6 months ago it would be possible thanks to version control.

 #### Clone the repository
- 3. Open a terminal (Command prompt for windows, Terminal for MacOS)
+ 3. Open a terminal
+       - Command prompt for windows, and the Terminal app on MacOS
  4. Navigate to the directory where you want the repository saved
+       - Directory navigation is platform dependent
-       - If you are unsure on how to navigate through the file structure there are additional resoruces below detailing how
+       - If you are unsure on how to use command line to navigate through the file structure, there are additional resources below for both MacOS and Windows
- 5. Clone the repository enter the command below, modified for your own personal repository
+ 5. Clone the repository by entering the command below, modified for your own personal repository
+       - This will create a local copy of the repository on your machine.
+Any changes here will not reflect the repository on Github until the changes are committed and pushed

  ```
  git clone https://github.com/[GITHUB USERNAME]/[REPOSITORY NAME].git